jonlpersson/ed-latimore/site/_posts/2022-06-14-how-to-stop-self-sabotaging-your-relationships.md

 Own up to your behavior, your desires, and your mindset.
 Only then can you work to change them for the better.

 ### Don’t be so hard on yourself

 When taking responsibility for your life, you need self-compassion in equal measure.

 Self-defeating behaviors are often perpetuated by our refusal to forgive ourselves for mistakes, bad decisions, or shortcomings.
-And that shame leads you to self-medicate, seek toxic forms of comfort, and addiction.[^5]
+And that shame leads you to self-medicate, seek toxic forms of comfort, and addiction.<sup id="fnref:5" role="doc-noteref"><a href="#fn:5" class="footnote" rel="footnote">5</a></sup>

 In romantic relationships, this shows up as allowing poor behavior to persist.
 For example, if you are ashamed of your past experiences you may intentionally choose the wrong person because you feel you don’t deserve better.
 That insecurity and shame work like a magnet for other people also looking to avoid coping.

 Self-compassion or self-forgiveness is an act of defiance and a way to overcome any real or perceived shortcomings.

 ### Be mindful of what goes into your brain